ifurusato/pimaster2ardslave/README.md

 with various alternative settings.

-On the Arduino, install the i2c_slave.ino file via the Arduino IDE (or whatever method you generally use to upload scripts to your Arduino).
-Once the script is loaded the Arduino is ready to receive configuration and calls from the Raspberry Pi.
+On the Arduino, install the i2c_slave.ino file via the Arduino IDE (or whatever method you generally use to upload sketches to your Arduino).
+Once the sketch is loaded the Arduino is ready to receive configuration and calls from the Raspberry Pi.
 What you want to do with the Pi script is rather up to you.
 As a first exercise you might set the `isEchoTest` boolean value in the i2c_slave.ino file to true and execute the echo_test() method in I2cMaster.

-The Arduino script requires installation of ArduinoQueue by Einar Arnason, see:
+The Arduino sketch requires installation of ArduinoQueue by Einar Arnason, see:

 * [ArduinoQueue](https://github.com/EinarArnason/ArduinoQueue)